This post contains affiliate links.

 It can be beneficial to cover your rosemary plant at night or during rough weather in the winter to reduce the risk of damage from frost.
 During days with mild, but cold weather, the rosemary plant should not be covered as it needs to absorb any sunlight there is.

-Plant covers are easy to use and can be bought cheaply from most plant nurseries or garden centers, but you can also find them on Amazon.
-Here is an example.
+Plant covers are easy to use and can be bought cheaply from most plant nurseries or garden centers, but you can also find them online.

 Avoid These Common Mistakes That Can Kill Rosemary